 In the 16th Century, Martin Luther came across a short book detailing the religious rituals and customs of the Ottoman Turks.
 He was so impressed with the tract that he decided to reprint it with a new preface that he authored himself.
-This is not surprising as, given the expansion of the Ottoman Empire, Luther had much to say regarding the Turks, Muhammad, and the Qur’an.
+This is not surprising as, given the expansion of the Ottoman Empire, Luther had much to say regarding the Turks, Islam, Muhammad, and the Qur’an.
 While the majority of Luther’s works on Islam and Muslims are polemical in tone, this particular writing takes a different approach.

 The short book is titled The Tract on the Religious Customs of the Turks.
 The initial tract was in Latin and published in 1481.
 While there is some discrepancy concerning the authorship, it is most likely written by Georgius of Hungaria.
 Georgius was captured by the Turks as a 16 year old and spent 20 years in prison.
 During his captivity, he became well acquainted with the religious rituals and customs of his captors which he writes about in a positive light.
 Writing favorably about Islam during the period of Ottoman expansion is rare, however, it is Georgius’ favorable approach to Islamic rituals that piques Luther’s interest.